vprusso/qustop/docs/tutorials.positive.rst

         \end{aligned}
     \end{equation}

-The `qustop` package solves either of these two optimization problems depending on whether the optimal measurements are required.
+The :code:`qustop` package solves either of these two optimization problems depending on whether the optimal measurements are required.

 For the special case of distinguishing between two states, the probability of optimally